MILVLG/imp/docs/Evaluation.md

 We follow the evaluation of [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA/tree/main) and conduct experiments on 9 commonly-used benchmarks, including 5 academic VQA benchmarks and 4 popular MLLM benchmarks.
 All evaluation scripts are placed in the `scripts/eval` folder.

 Before preparing task-specific data, you should download [eval.zip](https://drive.google.com/file/d/1atZSBBrAX54yYpxtVVW33zFvcnaHeFPy/view?usp=sharing) and extract to `./playground/data/eval`.
 For more specific instructions, please refer to [LLaVA's Evaluation.md](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md).

+You can choose to use `lora eval` or `merge eval` in evaluation scripts.
 ## Scripts
 ### VQAv2
 1. Download [`test2015`](http://images.cocodataset.org/zips/test2015.zip) and put it under `./playground/data/eval/vqav2`.